-Community Gardening has transformed community work in Northern Ireland over the past 15 years, and is capable of much more, even in uncertain funding circumstances.
-FCFCG is uniquely placed to gather evidence about what works and what is needed.
+Social farming and gardening has transformed community work in Northern Ireland over the past 15 years, and is capable of much more.

+SF&G is uniquely placed to gather evidence about what works and what is needed.
 We have had a staff member in Northern Ireland since 2011, and since then we have worked with many of the new and established community growing projects in Northern Ireland.
-We are involved in several ongoing projects:
+During the past five years we have:

 - Focused on capacity-building by advising allotment and community garden groups, organising training and facilitating visits to established sites.

-Convened the biannual Northern Ireland Allotment and Community Garden Forum, bringing together a range of stakeholders from Northern Ireland and the South - councils and local authorities, government agencies, NGOs and allotment and community garden representatives - to meet, share ideas, get to know each other and find out what's going on around the country
+- Convened the biannual Northern Ireland Allotment and Community Garden Forum, bringing together a range of stakeholders from Northern Ireland and the South - councils and local authorities, government agencies, NGOs and allotment and community garden representatives - to meet, share ideas, get to know each other and find out what's going on around the country

-Stimulated cooperation between statutory agencies and the community sector, for example through the workplace allotments at Parliament buildings
+- Stimulated cooperation between statutory agencies and the community sector, for example through the workplace allotments at Parliament buildings

 If you want to know more about our work in Northern Ireland or want information as a community grower yourself, you can contact: